whyyorlantaken/Comp-Physics-1-Coursework/README.md

 It contains some python notebooks that mainly address problems of (1D and 2D) data analysis, numerical calculus and Fourier analysis.
 All the problems were designed by prof. Wladimir, and we were given some days (normally, a week) to solve them individually and submit them.

-Some minor changes have been made to them after receiving grades and feedback from prof. Wladimir.
+Some minor changes have been made to them after receiving grades and feedback.

-I hope they can be useful!
+I hope they can be useful.